 If you are a ski buff or at least don’t mind the snow then Vermont is a great choice.

 The biggest city is Burlington and it barely cracks 42,000 people.
-In fact, the state capital is the nation’s smallest with only a little over 7,000 people.
+The state capital is the nation’s smallest with only a little over 7,000 people.

 The skiing is some of the best in the Northeast with plenty of slopes to choose from.
-There is a very enthusiastic outdoors culture in every part of the state.
+There is a very enthusiastic outdoor culture in every part of the state.

 If you love organic and local food then this is also going to fit the bill for you as it is a culture very much focused on that.